Skip to content

 Two-way light switch

-You might imagine Voltage potential as water raised in a bucket above the ground.
-We can then add to this height by raising the potential or adding voltage.
+This you might imagine as water raised in a bucket above the ground.
+We can then add to this height by adding voltage.
 Here this is done with two Voltage sources in series.
 Each Voltage source adds to the potential of the last.

 Voltage and ground